microup/vcache/README.md

 # What is VCache?

 This is a Go package named "vcache" which implements a simple in-memory cache.
-The cache stores data as key-value pairs, where the keys are strings and the values can be of any type.
+The cache stores data as key-value pairs, where the keys are interface types and the values can be of any type.
 The cache is designed to be concurrent-safe with the use of a sync.Mutex.

 * This library "vcache" is a pure implementation and does not rely on any external dependencies.
 It is a self-contained implementation of an in-memory cache.